glouppe/talk-template/README.md

 # GitHub pages integration

-Slides can be readily be integrated with [GitHub pages](https://pages.github.com/) by hosting the files in a GitHub repositery and enabling the Pages in the Settings tab.
+Slides can be readily integrated with [GitHub pages](https://pages.github.com/) by hosting the files in a GitHub repositery and enabling the Pages in the Settings tab.

 See e.g. [https://glouppe.github.io/talk-template](https://glouppe.github.io/talk-template) for this deck.